 The wreck of the Brederode

-In June of 1998, 213 years after The Brederode. sank, a local diver found it in 65m of water near Struis Bay.
+In June of 1998, 213 years later, a local diver found the wreck of the Brederode in 65m of water near Struis Bay.
 He found an iron cannon, a bronze cannon, and a huge anchor.
 There were boxes of beautiful porcelain crockery that were still packed in crates.
 To confirm the discovery, he identified the ship’s bell.

 The value of the cargo was then estimated at over R120 million.
 The diver died before he was able to recover the treasure.
 Also, his permit expired soon after he located the wreck and unfortunately, permits are no longer granted.